-That high degree of cross-linking also creates resistance to hyaluronidase’s effects.
+That high degree of cross-linking also creates resistance to Wydase’s effects.
 In these cases, patients may need several doses over a period of weeks to see the desired results.

-HOW DO DOCTORS APPLY HYALURONIDASE TO REVERSE FACIAL FILLER?
+HOW DO DOCTORS ADMINISTER WYDASE TO REVERSE FACIAL FILLER?

-Doctors administer hyaluronidase in pretty much the same way they inject dermal fillers.
+Doctors administer hyaluronidase Wydase in pretty much the same way they inject dermal fillers.
 The practitioner may or may not apply a local anesthetic or numbing gel, depending on the patient’s sensitivity.
-She’ll then proceed to inject the hyaluronidase.
+She’ll then proceed to inject the filler dissolver.

-HOW MUCH TIME NEEDS TO PASS BEFORE YOU CAN RECEIVE HYALURONIDASE?
+HOW MUCH TIME NEEDS TO PASS BEFORE YOU CAN RECEIVE HYALURONIDASE WYDASE?

-You don’t need to wait a specified amount of time before getting hyaluronidase.
-A doctor can apply it right after you’ve had facial fillers.
-That said, many doctors recommend waiting up to two weeks before having any hyaluronidase treatments.
+You don’t need to wait a specified amount of time before getting hyaluronidase Wydase.
+A doctor can administer it right after you’ve had facial fillers.
+That said, many doctors recommend waiting up to two weeks before having any hyaluronidase Wydase treatments.
 This gives the filler time to settle.
 That makes it easier to see exactly what needs to be undone.

-CAN PRACTITIONERS USE HYALURONIDASE TO FINE-TUNE THE RESULTS OF FILLER INJECTIONS?
+CAN PRACTITIONERS USE HYALURONIDASE WYDASE TO FINE-TUNE THE RESULTS OF FILLER INJECTIONS?